microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 ![image](https://user-images.githubusercontent.com/81709232/115282202-c9a36c80-a0fe-11eb-991e-c8aad9222e9a.png)

 Step 11: At the end of the step 9, locate Window Jumpbox  (pipwinbox) and note the public IP address in order to RDP to the Window Jumpbox.
-Use the following login credential which the coach will provide for the next step.
+Use the login credential which the coach will provide for the next step.

 Step 12: Logon to the window jumpbox.
 Download the following tools and SAP packages: Note, you might want to install and switch to some other browser to download these as the default browser with window defender will block the direct download.